 Extending previous CGS mapping efforts on the Grand Mesa in the Western Slope region the state, this publication describes the geology of this 7.5-minute quadrangle located 30 km south of De Beque and immediately east of Palisade, Colorado.
 Includes GIS data and two PDF plates.
 Digital ZIP download.
 OF-18-03D

-From the Resources section on Plate 2:
+From the Resources section:

 The Lands End quadrangle includes the Palisade Lobe of Grand Mesa.
 The upper watersheds along its high-elevation flanks are important water resources for local communities and irrigated agricultural lands to the west.
 The mesa-top reservoirs and Whitewater, Cottonwood, Rapid, and Kannah creek watersheds provide irrigation water and vital drink ing water supplies to the Town of Palisade and City of Grand Junction.
 In the broad Mesa Creek valley to the north, the many water w ells for both human and livestock consumption produce water from the thick unconsolidated surficial deposits that extend upwards to the higher-elevation areas where seasonal snow melt infiltrates and recharges the aquifers.
 The underlying rock formations are not appreciable water producers.